-My favorite (and I think the best) chicken noodle soup recipe!
-No food blog would be complete without chicken noodle soup.
+My favorite (and I think the best) chicken noodle soup!
+No food blog would be complete without a recipe for chicken noodle soup.
 Our version is healthy, satisfying, and tastes incredible.
 Bonus, you can make this soup from scratch in under 40 minutes!
-Jump to the Homemade Chicken Noodle Soup Recipe or read on to see our tips for making it.
+Jump to the Homemade Chicken Noodle Soup Recipe

 Every time I start to think about this soup, I want to make it.
 Classic chicken noodle soup is pure comfort food.
 Thankfully, our recipe is so easy you can even make it tonight!
 Chicken noodle soup is one of the easiest soups to make.
 The ingredients are simple and inexpensive.
 You are looking at about 40 minutes from start to finish for this soup.
 Not too bad, especially when 20 minutes of that time is hands-off!
 For a creamier soup, take a look at our favorite creamy chicken noodle soup recipe (it’s inspired by this one).